 Get messy with your data.
 I’ve written in the past about how you can use data to inform your content ideas, and this post is no exception.

-Look through your post history, see what kinds of content people have engaged most strongly with, and pencil in your content calendar throughout the week to create content inspired by what worked well in those posts.
+Look through your post history, see what kinds of content people have engaged most strongly with based on your goals, and pencil in your content calendar throughout the week to create content inspired by what worked well in those posts.

 This time last year